calum74/econv/README.md

             range -= restrict
     loop
 ```
 The algorithm stores entropy in the variable `value`, which is a uniform random integer between `0` and `range-1`.
 Initially, `value` contains no entropy, but as soon as `convert` is called, the algorithm reads as much entropy as possible from the input source into the `value`, up to a maximum of `limit`.
-In general, `value` will contain entropy from the previous iteration, but the invariant is that `value` is a uniform random variable between `0` and `range-1`.
+In general, `value` will contain entropy from the previous iteration, with the invariant that `value` is a uniform random variable between `0` and `range-1`.

 Next, the algorithm find the highest multiple of `output_size` smaller than `range`, by subtracting the modulus and storing the result in `restrict`.
 If `value < restrict`, then we know that `value` is a uniform random variable less than `restrict`, so we can factorize `restrict` into `output_size` and the new `range`.
 We return a random variable of size `output_size`, and the remaining entropy is stored in `value` for the next time `convert()` is called.

 If `value < restrict` is false, then value lies between `restrict` and `range-1`.
 Thus we subtract `restrict` from `value` and `range`, preserving our invariant that `value` is between `0` and `range-1`.

 ## Analysis
 The only place this algorithm loses entropy is in the comparison `value < restrict`.
 After we have performed `value < restrict`, we either have a random number between `0` and `restrict-1`, or a random number between `restrict` and `range-1`.
-Both of these random numbers contain less entropy than the original number.
+Both of these random numbers contain less entropy than the original number, hence the entropy has been "lost", or more correctly, transferred into the expression `value < restrict`.

 The amount of entropy lost by this comparison can be shown to be the [binary entropy function](https://en.wikipedia.org/wiki/Binary_entropy_function).